 Where found: Mexico, South and Central America.

-For some incredibly strange reason this species has been called Blaberus craniifer, the Death's head roach for 20 or more years.
-Somebody must have misidentified this species and it has been traded around as the deaths head ever since.
-The fact that there is no "death's head" marking on this species should be an obvious hint.
-It's also been sold as B. giganteus despite looking different and being much, much smaller.
+For some incredibly strange reason this species was called Blaberus craniifer, the Death's head roach for a few decades or more years.
+Somebody must have misidentified this species and it has been traded around as the death's head ever since.
+The fact that there is no "death's head" marking on the pronotum of the adults of this species should be an obvious hint.
+It has also been sold as B. giganteus despite looking different and being much, much smaller.
 This is a prolific species which is easy to get a hold of and is an excellent food animal.
 Many people raise these to feed reptiles and arachnids.
 As with other Blaberus species, the Discoid roach is ovoviviparous and unable to climb glass.

 Click here for Blaberus sp. size comparison.